celery/celery/docs/configuration.rst

 Example configuration file
 ==========================

-This is an example configuration file to get you started, it should contain all you need to run a basic celery set-up.
+This is an example configuration file to get you started.
+It should contain all you need to run a basic celery set-up.

 .. code-block:: python